ebmdatalab/registry_scrapers_parsers/README.md

 -The default is to get all trials from XML into JSON format for easier handling, especially with arrays.
 The exact fields needed are likely to vary by use-case.
 Individual elements can be called either within python or exported as a CSV with 1 column of JSON strings, 1 row per trial, which can be used with other applications.

+-These are written in jupyter notebooks for the time being for development and testing but they can, and probably should, be run as just simple scripts in actual use cases.

 There are 17 ICTRP Primary Registries and Data Provicers

 We already have code to scrape and handle data from: